pimpadev/lordflix/README.md

 This guide is prepared to set up a media center from the beginning.
 Including the basic hardware requirements, going through the server configuration and finally configuring the *-arr* software that will run the media center.

+It may seem that the execution of this tutorial is somewhat complex, but everything is properly documented so that anyone can do it.
+Cheer up!

 ## ⚙️ Hardware

 A complete kit including case, power supply and micro sd card is recommended.
 In addition, an internal hard disk will be added to store the contents of the media server.